 Guild Guitars Inc. started producing guitars in April 1953.
 Serial numbers began at 1000 with just 500 instruments shipped in the rest of the year.
-Dating this guitar is easy; the serial number puts this at late 1953, but several other features also demonstrate the fact.
+The X-175 was launched in 1954, however the the serial number puts this at late 1953, but several other features also demonstrate the guitars early origins.
 The N.Y.
 3 address, on the label in the soundhole refers to 220 Fourth Avenue, Guilds headquarters at the time, but vacated in late 1954.
 The guitar itself would have been built at 536 Pearl Street; this was before the move to Hoboken.

 Another fifties feature of these pickups is the positioning of the polepieces.
 They are spread more widely on the bridge pickup than on the neck pickup; an attempt to align them more precisely with the strings.
 As pickups improved this became less relevant, and with newer versions this idea was discontinued.